 Add the garlic, stir until fragrant.
 Add the chopped roasted red bell pepper, the tomato paste, the wine and cook 1 minute.

 Add 4 cups of chicken broth and bring to a boil.
 Add the lentils, smoked paprika and crushed red pepper flakes.
 Bring to a boil.

 Slice chorizo into 1/4 to 1/3-inch slices.
 Add to the pan with the lentils.

 Reduce heat, cover slightly and simmer 30 to 45 minutes or until lentils are tender, adding additional chicken broth as needed to maintain a "soupy" consistency.
-Adjust seasoning with salt and black pepper.
+Add red wine vinegar and adjust seasoning with salt and black pepper.
+Stir in parsley.
 Let rest while making the toast.

 TOAST: Preheat broiler on high.
 Combine softened butter and garlic.
 Spread over the slices of bread then top with grated cheese.

 Place on a baking sheet then place under the broiler for 2 to 3 minutes or until hot and bubbly.